Here

 1: Exactly what?

 0: That's how they're wrong about hello world.
+They never finish.

 1: I'm not entirely following.